WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 ##### SERVICE_PowerUser managed role

-- usually these roles allow to read & write but not delete operations
+- usually these roles allow to read & write and delete operations

-* think pushing, pulling, creating with `CodeCommit` but not deleting branches.
+* think pushing, pulling, creating with `CodeCommit`.

 - **this very different than PowerUserAccess managed role**.
 This role allows for almost everything within every service.